MobiSurvStd/MobiSurvStd/README.md

 These Parquet files can then be analyzed using e.g., [polars](https://pola.rs/) or [pandas](https://pandas.pydata.org) in Python or [arrow](https://arrow.apache.org/docs/r/) in R.

+**Note:** During standardization, MobiSurvStd may issue warnings when certain variable guarantees are not initially satisfied but are automatically fixed.
+These warnings can usually be safely ignored, unless they pertain to a large number of observations.

 A detailed definition of the Parquet format used by MobiSurvStd is available [here](https://mobisurvstd.github.io/MobiSurvStd/format/index.html).